 If you live in Indiana, you have access to six main types of school.
 Understanding these options is the best starting point for finding a great school for your family.
-In short, you can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, and homeschooling.
+In short, you can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, homeschooling, and learning pods.

 Most Indiana children attend traditional public schools, which represent the most well-known school choice.
 Traditional public schools are operated by school districts, free to attend, open to all students, and funded by taxpayers.
 On average, Indiana spends $11,626 per public school student each year.

 Each state has its own open enrollment rules.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
 In Indiana, parents have restricted open enrollment; so, students can request to transfer to any public school of their choice, provided the school has a policy allowing for open enrollment.
 In particular, Indiana parents can request that their child transfer to another district if there are crowded conditions at their current school or if another school offers curriculum important to their child’s vocational aspirations.

 Open enrollment is a valuable form of public school choice, giving parents more tuition-free options for their child.
 If you would like to participate in open enrollment, contact your local district to learn more.

 Find out more about public schools in your state here: Indiana’s Department of Education.